wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 next-hops, pairs of the form (interface, address).
 In traditional next-hop routing, the routing table maps IPv4 prefixes to IPv4 next hops, and IPv6 addresses to IPv6 next hops.
-With v4-via-v6 routing, the routing table is extended so that an IPv4 prefix  may map to an IPv6 next hop.
+With v4-via-v6 routing, the routing table is extended so that an IPv4 prefix may map to an IPv6 next hop, or an IPv6 prefix to an IPv4 next hop.

 Resolution may be recursive: the next-hop may itself be a prefix that requires further resolution to map to the outgoing interface and L2